abpio/abp-commercial-docs/en/getting-started-create-solution.md

 {{ else }}

-* `--separate-identity-server` argument separates the identity server application from the API host application.
+* `--separate-auth-server` argument separates the identity server application from the API host application.
 If not specified, you will have a single endpoint on the server.

 {{ end }}